 I have been at home for more than three months now as I continue my period of (near) isolation due to the COVID19 pandemic.
 But because I live in the countryside with hundreds of acres of nature to play in, I have not felt the strong need to venture far from home.
 Of course, that doesn’t mean I won’t escape the estate when I get the chance.
 And that chance came yesterday!

 I mean, it’s not really that I haven’t had the chance to escape.
 I am a 10-minute walk to the Pentland Hills and only 10-20 minutes away from other large country parks.
 However, I know that those areas are used by people for recreation – especially those who live in properties without gardens or easy access to nature.
 And in the early days of lockdown, I knew that these spaces would be busy, even though people weren’t meant to be travelling for recreation.
-So, I made the decision to stick to my estate because I knew most people wouldn’t be aware of its existence.
+So, I decided to stick to my estate because I knew most people wouldn’t be aware of its existence.

 But now that the restrictions have started to ease a bit, I’ve started to feel more comfortable venturing off the estate and into the surrounding woodlands.
 This is in part because The Science tells us that it is slightly safer now (R-numbers, overall infection rates, and all that jazz).
 But it’s also because I have noticed that people who visit the country estate where I live tend to be good at social distancing, so I felt that would be similar on the surrounding estates and public woodlands, too.